 Make sure your CBD brand conducts third-party testing of their hemp derived products.
 These lab test results should be easy to find on any CBD company’s website.
 They should also have an article walking you through how to read a CBD certificate of analysis.

 Cornbread Hemp always tests every product with Kaycha Labs to ensure quality, legality, and safety.
-But is third-party lab testing good enough to stop fake CBD?
+But is third-party lab testing good enough to stop fake CBD oils?
 Not any more.

 QR Codes Are a Must